How to Resolve Commercial Lease Disputes in Singapore

 Where there is evidence to show that there was a breach of a term in the lease agreement, such as the tenant sub-letting the commercial space to another business without the consent of the landlord, the landlord’s termination of the lease agreement is valid.

-However, where there is questionable or no evidence to show that there was a breach of the lease agreement, then a termination of the lease agreement would not be valid.
-For example, the tenant may claim that the landlord failed to maintain the common areas to a reasonable standard.
-However, it may well be that the tenant’s claim is frivolous and without merit.
+However, where there is questionable or no evidence to show that the lease agreement had been breached, then a termination of the lease agreement would not be valid.

 Disputes with regard to rental increases arise when the tenant perceives the rental increases to be unreasonable or in excess of the market value.